JackKelly/NILM_Workshop_talk_2016/README.md

 consumption?
 A systematic review of the literature" presented as part of the
 [3rd International NILM Workshop](http://nilmworkshop.org/2016/index.html)
-in Vancouver, Canada on the 14th May 2016.
+in Vancouver, Canada on Saturday 14th May 2016.

 If you just want to view this presentation, just point your browser to [http://jackkelly.github.io/NILM_Workshop_talk_2016](http://jackkelly.github.io/NILM_Workshop_talk_2016)